deadlysyn/neovimrc/README.md

 # Opinionated Neovim Configuration

-I've been using vi and vim for over 20 years now.
+I've been using vi(m) for over 20 years.
 In that time, I've accumulated a lot of customizations.
 Aside from my personal settings, pre-baked configs -- including "[The Ultimate Vim Configuration](https://github.com/amix/vimrc)" and [vim-go](https://github.com/fatih/vim-go) -- provide a lightweight IDE